Open Syllabus Explorer: evidencing research-based teaching?

 The Open Syllabus Explorer, officially launched over the Summer of 2019, is an exciting new initiative that can help academics getting insight into whether their or others' research output is used in teaching.
 You can explore it for yourself here.
 The Open Syllabus Project (OSP) has a corpus of over six million English-language syllabi from over 80 countries, though admittedly over half of those are from the USA.

 The four fields with the largest representation are Business, English Literature, Mathematics and Computer Science.
 Not suprisingly, the four countries with the biggest representation are the USA, Canada, the UK, and Australia.
 OSP aims to start processing non-English-language syllabi in the future.
 In terms of publishers, Oxford University Press, Routledge, Cambridge University Press and Wiley all have more than 250,000 appearances covering more than 10,000 titles for each publisher.
-In terms of Shools, you can easily check how many of your university's syllabi are included: for Middlesex University that's nearly 4,000
+In terms of Shools, you can easily check how many of your university's syllabi are included: for Middlesex University that's more than 6,000

 Which journals are featured in syllabi in your field?